 Method 2: Buying a Pineapple Plant

 Pineapple plants may be available in your local garden center or there are also sources online.
 When growing pineapples, remember that their roots do not like to stay wet.
-In fact they like similar soil conditions as cacti: well drained and on the dry side, but with an acidic pH of 4.5-6.5.
-To determine when to water, the soil should be dry and you should check inside the junctions where the leaves meet the plant; if there is water in those little pockets then skip watering, if not then water over the top of the plant.
+In fact, they like similar soil conditions as cacti: well drained and on the dry side, but with an acidic pH of 4.5-6.5.
+To determine when to water, the soil should be dry and you should check inside the junctions where the leaves meet the plant.
+If there is water in those little pockets, then skip watering.
+If there is no water, then water over the top of the plant.
 Fertilize monthly with a balanced liquid fertilizer (5-5-5, 10-10-10, etc.) mixed according to the manufacturer's directions, and showered over the plant just like a normal watering.